 What Constitutes Your Estate?

-- Personal possessions: Vehicles, jewelry, artwork, and other valuables
+- Personal possessions: Vehicles, jewellery, artwork, furniture, and other valuables

 Assessing Your Estate’s Value